 Could one man really do that much damage to an Arizona institution as high profile and important as the Fiesta Bowl?
-More likely, the nonprofit scandal of the year was a group effort fueled by a dysfunctional board.
+More likely, the nonprofit scandal of the year was a group effort fueled by a dysfunctional board that lost signed of its nonprofit board governance responsibilities.
 The Fiesta Bowl board bears all the hallmarks of a board more interested in administering than governing the organization.
 Still, there are lessons to be learned from the Fiesta Bowl’s governance and oversight failures.

 The board has a duty to review the performance and set compensation for the chief executive and if necessary, censure or even terminate the chief executive.
 It would be interesting to know whether the Fiesta Bowl ever assessed John Junker’s performance and if so, whether that assessment was based on anything other than increasing revenues and successful deal-making.

-Responsible boards also exercise oversight by adopting policies and procedures that impose checks and balances to protect the organization’s assets.
+Responsible boards taking nonprofit board governance seriously also exercise oversight by adopting policies and procedures that impose checks and balances to protect the organization’s assets.
 One way to protect assets is to set a budget at the beginning of the year and require board authorization to exceed the budget.
 In addition, many boards adopt signature authority policies that require increasing levels of approval as the amount of a proposed expenditure increases.

 Finally, to ensure that those with knowledge of inappropriate activity feel secure in bringing issues related to fraud or mismanagement to the board’s attention, nonprofits should have a Whistleblower Policy that sets out a procedure for bringing information to the attention of the board and that ensures that the organization will not retaliate against the whistleblower.